longfei-ma/GRASP/README.md

 - All small-scale datasets are already in the codebase or will be downloaded automatically during data loading.
 - We upload all large-scale datasets except wiki to google drive [folder](https://drive.google.com/drive/folders/1gtLkgLMgSz9xrO8GG0rzUzyhrL60npX4?usp=sharing).
 Download these files and put these datasets to `data` foler.

-- For dataset wiki, please download [wiki_features.pt](https://drive.google.com/file/d/1ySNspxbK-snNoAZM7oxiWGvOnTRdSyEK/view?usp=sharing), [wiki_edges.pt](https://drive.google.com/file/d/14X7FlkjrlUgmnsYtPwdh-gGuFla4yb5u/view?usp=sharing) from the links.
+- For dataset wiki, please download from the [link](https://www.kaggle.com/datasets/baimaxishi/large-scale-heterophily-graph-dataset-of-grasp).
 Then put the downloaded files to the `./data/` directory.

 ## Usage